HL7/fhir-qi-core/input/pages/index.md

 In the US Realm, the common reference model for electronic clinical quality measures (eCQMs) is the [Quality Data Model (QDM)](https://ecqi.healthit.gov/qdm).
 For clinical decision support, a common reference model is the [HL7 Virtual Medical Record for Clinical Decision Support (vMR)](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=342).
-Decision support and quality measures are closely related, and can be viewed as "two sides of the same coin".
+Decision support and quality measures are closely related and can be viewed as "two sides of the same coin".
 Specifically, decision support provides guidance for clinical best practices, and quality measures assess whether clinical best practices have been followed.
 It therefore makes intuitive sense to use the same common reference model for both types of applications.

 This initiative began in 2013 with the creation of the [Quality Improvement Domain Analysis Model (QIDAM)](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=378), which drew on the vMR and QDM as sources of requirements.
 The result, Quality Improvement Core (QI-Core) profiles consist of objects, attributes, and relationships as a common model for quality and interoperability that leverages US Core and other FHIR-related efforts and Clinical Document Architecture (CDA) on FHIR.
-The QI-Core versions have evolved with FHIR-specific tooling to include views showing differential from base FHIR resources or US Core profiles including US Core defined Must Support elements and Key Element Table specifying elements spcifically significanty for each respective QI-Core profile.
+The QI-Core versions have evolved with FHIR-specific tooling to include views showing differential from base FHIR resources or US Core profiles including US Core defined Must Support elements and Key Element Table specifying elements spcifically significant for each respective QI-Core profile.

 ### Relevance of QI-Core Profiles to Authors